 The Physician Assistant Program

-The mission of the SDSBE Physician Assistant Program is to improve the health of underserved communities and to eliminate healthcare disparity by providing increased access to physician assistant education to students from traditionally underrepresented populations.
-Through education and mentoring, we will create a workforce that will provide highly skilled primary health services to the communities of greatest need.
+The mission of The City University of New York School of Medicine Physician Assistant Program is to improve the health of underserved communities and to eliminate healthcare disparity by providing increased access to physician assistant education to students from traditionally underserved populations.
+Through education and mentoring, we will create a highly skilled workforce that provides primary health services to the communities of greatest need.

 The CUNY School of Medicine PA Program encourages graduates to practice primary care in health workforce shortage communities.
 The PA program is located within the Central Harlem Community and fosters a strong connection between students and the surrounding community and healthcare institutions.